-Astley General Practice has about 2817 patients registered.
+Ashton Medical Centre has about 7,479 patients registered including the branch surgery.
 It is part of and managed by the SSP Health group of practices and is overseen Wigan Borough Clinical Commissioning Group (CCG).
 At the time of our inspection and the majority of patients were of white British background.

-The practice is small building with all clinical treatment taking place on the ground level which is fully accessible to those with mobility difficulties.
-There was a community feel within the practice from both patients, PPG and staff.
+The practice is a two storey building with all clinical treatment taking place on the ground level which is fully accessible to those with mobility difficulties.
+There is car parking available with disable parking spaces.

-There are three GPs (one female and two male), supported by one nurse who provide clinical care to the patient population.
-There is also a practice manager and reception team.
+There are four GPs (three male and one female), supported by one nurse practitioner (NP), two nurses and assistant practitioner who provide clinical care to the patient population.
+There is also a practice manager, reception manager and a supporting administration and reception team.
 There is regular support for the practice from senior leadership team, including clinicians and managers, at SSP Health.

-The practice is open 8am to 6.30 pm Tuesday, Thursday and Friday; with extended opening on Mondays till 7.30pm.
-The practice closes on Wednesdays at 1pm.
+The practice is open 8am to 6.30 pm every weekday; with extended opening on Wednesdays till 8pm and Fridays opening at 7 am.
 Patients requiring a GP outside of normal working hours are advised to call NHS 111 to access out-of-hours service.

-The practice has a General Medical Services (GMS) contract and also offers enhanced services for example: anticoagulation monitoring and minor surgery injections.
+The practice has a Primary Medical Services (PMS) contract and also offers enhanced services for example: rotavirus and shingles immunisation /care plans, supporting patients with dementia.